cse412-21w/american-industrial-energy/README.md

 ## Project Proposal Abstract
 Our project is motivated by the increasingly urgent issue of climate change.
+First we show historical trends of carbon dioxide emissions and concentrations in the atmosphere and with global temperatures along with projections for the rest of the 21st century.
-We take a detailed look at the production and consumption of energy in the American economy.
-We show the locations of all power plants, the energy sources and which sectors depend on which energy sources, and finally the change in energy sources over the last decade.
+Then we take a detailed look at the production and consumption of energy in the American economy.
+We show the energy use by county, the locations of all power plants, the energy sources and which sectors depend on which energy sources, and finally the change in energy sources over the last decade.